 The current L_2 proposal is for temporally dependent data.
 Another important choice of the test statistic is based on the thresholding procedure (Chen et al., 2019).
-L_2 -type statistics such as the proposed BEU-statistic and the thresholding-type statistics target different signal regimes.
-The former are powerful for dense but weak signals, where the signal strength from each component can be much smaller than the order $n^{-1/2}$, whereas the latter are powerful for sparse signals with strength of order at least $\{(\log p)/n\}^{1/2}$.
-To establish a thresholding test similar to that of Chen et al. (2019) for dependent data requires first establishing moderate deviation results, which are not yet available, after which, a similar thresholding test can be developed for dependent time series data.
+The L_2 type statistics like the proposed one and the thresholding type statistics target on different signal regimes.
+The former ones are powerful for dense but weak signals where the signal strength from each component can be much smaller than the order $n^{-1/2}$, while the latter ones are powerful for sparse signals with strength at least at the order $\{(\log p)/n\}^{1/2}$.
+To establish the thresholding test similar to Chen et al. (2019) for dependent data requires first establishing moderate deviation results, which is not available yet.
+Upon having the moderate deviation results, a similar thresholding test can be developed for dependent time series data.

-Based on the asymptotic normality, we can construct a test for the null hypothesis in (2.1) by obtaining a ratio-consistent estimator for the null variance of T(b).
+Based on the asymptotic normality, we can construct a test for the null hypothesis in (21) if a ratio-consistent estimator for the null variance of T(b) can be obtained.
 The latter task is the focus of the next section.